markh-de/KiVar/README.md

 #### Choice Expressions

-Component variation rules are specified in **Choice Expression**s (short: _CE_), which are defined in the fields of each component (i.e. symbol and/or footprint) they relate to.
+Component variation rules are specified in **Choice Expression**s, which are defined in the fields of each component (i.e. symbol and/or footprint) they relate to.
 Multiple components may (and usually will) refer to the same aspects and choices.

 One component must relate to a single aspect, but can relate to an unlimited number of choices for that aspect.